sanjaynagi/AmpSeeker/README.md

 [![GitHub release](https://img.shields.io/github/release/sanjaynagi/AmpSeeker?include_prereleases=&sort=semver&color=blue)](https://github.com/sanjaynagi/AmpSeeker/releases/)
 [![License](https://img.shields.io/badge/License-MIT-blue)](#license)

 This is a snakemake workflow for Amplicon Sequencing data analysis.
+The pipeline is a work in progress, however, it currently implements:

+- BCL to FastQ conversion
+- Genome alignment
+- Coverage calculation
+- Visualisation of reads in IGV-notebook
+- Variant calling

+The workflow uses a combination of papermill and jupyter notebooks, so that users can visually explore the results in html reports.

 ## Authors